 Set forth below is a summary of certain U.S. federal income tax considerations relating to an investment in the LIRNs.
-The following summary is not complete and is qualified in its entirety by the discussion under the section entitled "U.S. Federal Income Tax Summary" in the accompanying product supplement LIRN-1, which you should carefully review prior to investing in the LIRNs.
+The following summary is not complete and is qualified in its entirety by the discussion under the section entitled "U.S. Federal Income Tax Summary" beginning on page S-35 of product supplement LIRN-2, which you should carefully review prior to investing in the LIRNs.